Quick Answer

 How can I lower my home insurance premium?

-You can lower your home insurance premium by raising your deductible, bundling your home and auto insurance with the same carrier, installing safety features such as smoke detectors, burglar alarms, and deadbolt locks, and maintaining a strong FICO Score.
-Shopping around and comparing quotes from multiple insurers using platforms like NerdWallet or Policygenius is one of the most effective ways to reduce costs without sacrificing coverage.
+Raising your deductible is one of the fastest ways to reduce your premium.
+Bundling your home and auto insurance with the same carrier can save an average of 16%, per Policygenius.
+Installing safety features such as smoke detectors and deadbolt locks also qualifies for discounts with many insurers.
+Shopping around and comparing quotes from multiple carriers, using platforms like NerdWallet or Policygenius, remains one of the most reliable ways to reduce costs without sacrificing meaningful coverage.

 Does my credit score affect my home insurance rate?

 Yes, in most U.S. states.
-Insurers use a credit-based insurance score — which is partially derived from your FICO Score — to assess the likelihood that you will file a claim.
+Insurers use a credit-based insurance score, which is partially derived from your FICO Score, to assess the likelihood that you will file a claim.
 Homeowners with higher credit scores typically receive lower premiums.
-The Consumer Financial Protection Bureau (CFPB) notes that this practice is legal in most states, though a few states including California, Massachusetts, and Hawaii prohibit the use of credit in setting home insurance rates.
+The Consumer Financial Protection Bureau (CFPB) notes that this practice is legal in most states, though California, Massachusetts, and Hawaii prohibit the use of credit in setting home insurance rates.

 What is an HO-3 policy?